kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

     INFO:     Waiting for application startup.
     INFO:     Application startup complete.

 Open a web browser and visit http://localhost:8080.
-You should see the API welcome message with the endpoints listed.
+You should see the web UI with a file upload interface.
+You can drag and drop an image or click to select a file, then click "Check Image" to see the classification result displayed on the page.

 Visit http://localhost:8080/docs.
 FastAPI automatically generates interactive API documentation using Swagger UI.
 You can test the API directly from this page by clicking "Try it out" on any endpoint.